 Did you know that IVF gender selection is a possibility right now?
 In fact, this practice is quite popular among celebrities.
 This has led to contradictory opinions, some people being surprised that this is even a possibility, while others have expressed concerned viewpoints due to the ethical reasons.

-In short, IVF gender selection allows you to purposefully choose the sex of your baby, depending on your preferences.
+In short, gender selection allows you to purposefully choose the sex of your baby during IVF, depending on your preferences.
 This procedure may also be referred to as family balancing.
 As for the accuracy of the operation, according to experts, the accuracy index is of 99 percent.

 - 1 How Does IVF Gender Selection Work?